Jimmy Valiant

-James Harold Fanning (born August 6, 1942) is an American professional wrestler better known by his ring name Jimmy Valiant.
+James Harold Fanning (born August 6, 1942) is an American professional wrestler, better known by his ring name "Handsome" Jimmy Valiant.

 Early life

-Fanning was born in Tullahoma as the youngest of five children of James and Effie Fanning.
-He later incorporated the names of his four sisters – Louise, Christine, Charlena and Patrica – into the spider web tattoo on his upper arm.
+Fanning was born in Tullahoma, Tennessee as the youngest of five children of James and Effie Fanning.

 Professional wrestling career

 Fanning started wrestling in 1964 as "Big Jim Vallen".
 He went to the World Wide Wrestling Federation in the 1970s as "Handsome Jimmy Valiant" and formed a team with Johnny Valiant that would dominate the tag team scene for a while as WWWF Tag Team champions.
-In the later 1960s in the WWA, they were managed by Bobby Heenan.
+In the later 1960s in the World Wrestling Association, they were managed by Bobby Heenan.

 Valiant had entered the WWWF in 1971 as a babyface, originally known as "Gentleman Jim Valiant," but quickly switched to heel.
 He had title matches against champion Pedro Morales in secondary arenas, such as Philadelphia, and feuded with short-term tag partner Chief Jay Strongbow.
-Jimmy and his kayfabe brother Johnny held the tag belts from 1974 to 1975 and main evented Madison Square Garden against Chief Jay Strongbow and Bruno Sammartino (Strongbow and Sammartino won 2 out of 3 falls, but one fall via disqualification; hence the belts didn't change hands).
+Jimmy and his kayfabe brother Johnny Valiant held the tag belts from 1974 to 1975 and main evented Madison Square Garden against Chief Jay Strongbow and Bruno Sammartino (Strongbow and Sammartino won 2 out of 3 falls, but one fall via disqualification; hence the belts didn't change hands).

-During the late 1970s – early 1980s, Valiant was a central player in the Memphis, Tennessee wrestling scene.
+During the late 1970s to early 1980s, Valiant was a central player in the Memphis, Tennessee wrestling scene.
 He feuded regularly with Jerry Lawler and teamed with Bill Dundee to dominate the tag team matches of that time.
 He even recorded a song, "The Ballad of Handsome Jimmy", which was used in wrestling arenas as his entry music and became a mainstay on some Memphis radio stations for a few years.
-Despite the Memphis promotion desperately wanting to keep him in Memphis full-time, even offering to buy him a house in Memphis according to Jerry Lawler's biography, Valiant decided to move on after holding the AWA Southern Heavyweight title for roughly a year.
+Despite the Memphis promotion desperately wanting to keep him in Memphis full-time, even offering to buy him a house in Memphis according to Jerry Lawler's biography, Valiant decided to move on after holding the AWA Southern Heavyweight Championship for roughly a year.
 Valiant also spent a brief amount of time in Jim Crockett Promotions in the late 1970s as the heel "King James Valiant" managed by Lord Alfred Hayes.

 In 1979, Jimmy returned to the WWWF with Johnny occasionally wrestling and went into the manager role.
 He managed Johnny and Jerry Valiant as they won the tag belts.

-In the early 1980s, Valiant returned as a babyface to NWA's Jim Crockett Promotions as "Boogie Woogie Man" Jimmy Valiant and called his fans "the Street People".
+In the early 1980s, Valiant returned as a babyface to National Wrestling Alliance's Jim Crockett Promotions as "Boogie Woogie Man" Jimmy Valiant and called his fans "the Street People".
 His theme music around this time was "Boy From New York City", by The Manhattan Transfer.
 While in Jim Crockett Promotions, he would sometimes appear in a black bandit-style mask and call himself "Charlie Brown from Outta Town".
 This usually occurred when Valiant was (in kayfabe) banned from wrestling.
 Charlie Brown was billed as someone other than Valiant, despite "Brown" having Valiant's legendarily prodigious beard.